do87/poly/examples/agent/readme.md

 <br />

-## Adding the public key to the Mesh server
+## Setting keys in the Mesh server

 The public key needs to be added to the server first before it can be used